XeminoL/benchmeter/README.md

 python -m benchmeter.cli --self-proof
 ```

 Times one task, partitions the samples, and compares partitions drawn from it.
-Both procedures are scored on the same samples.

 Replicated in C to rule out the garbage collector and the interpreter loop as causes, with the same outcome.
 Source in `native/verify.c`.